Press Releases

 About KAPS:

-Katherine Anne Porter School is a public charter high school in Wimberley, Texas, dedicated to fostering academic achievement, creativity, and community engagement.
+Katherine Anne Porter School is a free public charter high school in Wimberley, Texas, dedicated to fostering academic achievement, creativity, and community engagement.
 With a focus on individualized learning and inclusion, KAPS prepares students to thrive in a diverse and evolving world.
+Learn more at www.kapschool.org.

 Download Press Release as a PDF